HadiqR/qibla-compass/README.md

 - Calculates the Qibla bearing and distance to the Kaaba using spherical trigonometry — no external service needed.
 - Live compass needle driven by the device's magnetometer (`DeviceOrientationEvent`), including the iOS permission prompt.
 - Shows the day's prayer times (Fajr, Sunrise, Dhuhr, Asr, Maghrib, Isha) for the same location, via the free [Aladhan API](https://aladhan.com/prayer-times-api) — calculated using the **University of Islamic Sciences, Karachi** method.
 Falls back to the last successfully fetched times for that place if the request fails.
-- Installable as a PWA (Add to Home Screen) with offline support for the app shell.
+- Installable as a PWA (Add to Home Screen, custom icon set) with offline support for the app shell via a service worker.
+- Responsive layout: single-column on mobile, two-column on wider screens.
 - Works on mobile and desktop browsers, deployable as a static site.

 ## A note on accuracy